AlexSunner/drink-plaza/README.md

 - The background image for every page was taken from <https://www.freepik.com/free-photos-vectors/dark-background>
 - The photo used on the landing page, the hero image, was taken from <https://www.gqindia.com/live-well/content/world-cocktail-day-beat-the-heat-with-these-refreshing-cocktails>
 - The images used for the Recipes page was taken from <https://drinkoteket.se/> Lots of credit to this amazing page!

+### Readme

+- The content of my README was inspired by the README of the 'Love Running' project.
+- The idea of explaining the steps to Cloning and Forking repositories was taken from Daisy Gunn <https://github.com/daisygunn/la-petite-traveller/blob/master/README.md>